csch0/SublimeText-Package-Syncing/Readme.md

 ## Demo

-An example sync between two machines; on the top Sublime Text 3 on OSX and on the bottom on Windows.
+An example sync between two machines; on the top Sublime Text 3 on Windows (as virtual machine) and on the bottom on OS X.

 ![SyncFolder](https://raw.github.com/wiki/Chris---/SublimeText-Package-Syncing/example.gif)